PRICING STRATEGY

 Over the past 20 years, subscription pricing models have emerged as an innovation across almost every industry.
 You can get almost anything with a monthly subscription, from massages to beers of the world.

 From a business model perspective, if you can crack the code of subscription pricing, you can even out a predictable revenue and cash flow stream.
-The graphic goes over the typical subscription pricing strategy and the cumulative profit over a 12 month period.
+The graphic goes over the typical subscription pricing strategy and the cumulative profit over a 12-month period.

 Companies utilizing subscription pricing continually optimize the customer journey and economics by tweaking pricing, add-ons, benefits, and retention programs.